PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

-Additional improvement of MMGP are possible, by replacing the linear decoder of the PCA by a non-linear one that accounts for high-order interactions among the selected POD modes and includes a rotation of the POD basis and a polynomial correction, as proposed in \cite{geelen2023learning}.
+Additional improvements of MMGP are possible, by replacing the linear decoder of the PCA by a non-linear one that accounts for high-order interactions among the selected POD modes and includes a rotation of the POD basis and a polynomial correction, as proposed by \citet{geelen2023learning}.

 Physics-based models compatible with the morphing, finite element interpolation and dimensionality reduction of MMGP have been proposed.
 The physics equation can be efficiently assembled and solved on the low-dimension space spanned by the PCA modes obtained after morphing, instead of using data-driven low-dimensional models.
-In~\cite{BARRAL2024112727}, a hyper-reduced least-square Petrov-Galerkin scheme is used to reduced the Navier-Stokes equations, with morphing.
+In~\cite{BARRAL2024112727}, a hyper-reduced least-square Petrov-Galerkin scheme is used to reduce the Navier-Stokes equations, with morphing.
 While much more complicated to utilize, we expect such methods to greatly improve the accuracy, with a moderate additional computation cost.